stormy-eyes/ios_prework/README.md

    Shared location feature
 3. LinkedIn
    Access to recruiters and job postings
-   Learning sections

 ## Notes
 An Application that helps Africans find remote jobs all across the world by providing user tailored job postings and helping users upskill when necessary.
+It would feature a Resume builder section and would also provide learning and networking opportunities.

 Describe any challenges encountered while building the app.
+The main challenge encountered while building the app was understanding Xcode and creating the connection between the UI and Logic.

 ## License